Mbiydzenyuy3/Mbiydzenyuy3/README.md

 - 🏗️ I architect backends with **NestJS**, design APIs with REST & GraphQL, and ship clean frontends with **React / Next.js**
 - ☁️ Cloud-native mindset: I deploy and scale with **AWS, Docker, Kubernetes, and GitHub Actions CI/CD**
-- 🧠 I think in systems — designing apps that scale from **1 to 100,000 users** without breaking
+- 🧠 I think in systems, designing apps that scale from **1 to 100,000 users** without breaking
 - 🎯 Currently seeking roles as **Full-Stack Engineer** or **Backend Engineer (Node/NestJS)** at product-focused startups
 - 🌍 Remote-ready and open to relocation

 ---

-## 🚀 Featured Projects
+## Featured Projects

-### 1. 🛡️ DevGuard — Developer Security & Monitoring Tool
+### 1. 🛡️ DevGuard: Developer Security (Authentication System)
-> **Problem:** Development environments lack real-time security oversight, leaving codebases exposed before deployment.
+> **Problem:** Development environments lack real-time security and inconsistency in auth security implementations, leaving codebases exposed before deployment.

-- **Solution:** Built a proactive security tool that monitors, audits, and enforces standards throughout the development lifecycle
+- **Solution:** Built an authentication platform like with reference clerk but free to help developers concerntrate more on developing the actual product that spending a week on implementing authentication.
-- **Stack:** TypeScript · NestJS · Cloud Native principles · Docker
+- - **Stack:** TypeScript · NestJS · Cloud Native principles · Docker
-- **Outcome:** Catches vulnerabilities before they hit production; reduces manual security review time significantly
+- **Outcome:** Fast integration in to any project using our SDK, It takes you 5mints rather than a week to integrate
 - **What I learned:** Designing event-driven architectures and integrating security checks into CI pipelines

 🔗 [View Repository](https://github.com/Mbiydzenyuy3/DevGuard)

 ---

-### 2. 🤝 Kith — Community & Contact Management Platform
+### 2. 🤝 Kith: Community & Contact Management Platform
 > **Problem:** Modern community platforms sacrifice either performance or user experience.

 - **Solution:** Full-stack application with SSR for SEO, real-time interaction, and premium UX